Welcome to Livewise

 Does Paycom have an app to assist me in enrolling for my benefits?

 Yes.
 DBM Global members may access the app directly from your phone by downloading from the Google Play or Apple App Store.
 Search for Paycom.
-GrayWolf members can contact Enrollment Benefit Concepts (EBC) to enroll and ask questions.
-EBC is available by phone at (513) 371-5555.
+GrayWolf members can visit Selerix by going to https://trustmark.benselect.com/Enroll/Login.aspx

 Yes, you will receive a new medical ID card whether or not your coverage changes, as long as you elect coverage.
-Dental and Vision cards will only be distributed for newly elected coverage.
+Dental cards will only be distributed for newly elected coverage.
+Vision ID Cards are electronic only; access your ID card online at eyemedvisioncare.com or on the EyeMed app.

 If I did not enroll for Voluntary Life Insurance before, will I be required to complete a health questionnaire now when I elect coverage?